thehighnibble/thehighnibble.github.io/docs/imsai8080/README.md

 - IMSAI VIO support (optional based on bootrom choice)
 - Harddisk emulation
 - Virtual 'AT' modem over TCP/IP sockets (with selectable telnet protocol support) (outbound/dial and (auto) answer mode)
-- **Experimental:** An MMU with Banked memory management to enable CP/M 3.0 (Plus) with banked memory
+- An MMU with Banked memory management to enable CP/M 3.0 (Plus) with banked memory
-- **Experimental:** An RTC to support CP/M 3.0 (Plus)
+- An RTC to support CP/M 3.0 (Plus)
 - A range of disk images with different operating systems, applications, games, demos...

 The best reference for the **imsaisim** machine is Udo Munk's [z80pack](http://bit.ly/z80pack) site.

-To this I added a simulated GUI desktop that you access over WiFi from an evergreen browser (Chrome & Firefox, but not Safari) that includes the following virtual/emulated devices (some that I just made up)
+To this I added a simulated GUI desktop that you access over Wi-Fi from an evergreen browser (Chrome & Firefox, but not Safari) that includes the following virtual/emulated devices (some that I just made up)

 - **TTY:** - VT100/ansi compatible character mode serial terminal, can be windowed or zoomed to full-screen (over websockets)
 - **CRT:** -  implementation of the IMSAI VIO (over websockets: mirrors the 2KB display RAM and does all rendering in the browser)
-- **LPT:**  - implementation of an 80-column dot-matrix/line printer with selectable paper-types - ready to print on your real printer (dumb text printer, no Esc codes, over websockets)
+- **LPT:**  - implementation of an 80/132-column dot-matrix/line printer with selectable paper-types - ready to print on your real printer (dumb text printer, no Esc codes, over websockets)
 - **X:DSK:**  & **LIB:** - graphical disk manager for the 4 floppy drives A-D, including eject, insert (drag-and-drop) from a disk library (.../machine/disks/library/), download disk image, upload disk image, delete disk image (uses RESTful web service interface).
 Also a hard disk presented as drive I.
 - **CPA:** - IMSAI CP-A front panel (only the 6 control switches & 4 status LEDs on the RHS, over websockets)
 - **SYS:** - system status window, shows details of the simulation (host?), enables remote reboot
 - **CFG:** - configuration file editor, enables config files (.../machine/conf) to be edited and saved
+- **PTR:** - virtual paper tape reader and punch
 - **DZLR:** - implementation of the Cromemco Dazzler graphics display
 - **ACC:** - implementation the Cromemco 88-CCC Cyclops Camera Controller and 88-ACC Cyclops camera (using the web camera attached to the machine running the browser)
+- **JS1:** - implementation of the Cromemco D+7A I/O including JS-1 joystick emulation (from connected USB joystick)

 You can see what they look like in these screen-shots.